XR2Learn/Enabler-6-Personalisation-Tool/README.md

-# [XR2Learn Personalization Enablers]: Personalisation Tool
+# [XR2Learn Personalization Enablers] Personalisation Tool

 The Personalization Tool utilizes the user’s predicted emotions as the output of the Training and Inference domain, together with contextual information, e.g., a user and activity levels, to provide personalized suggestions on the